matthewseaman/pyTanks.SwiftPlayer/README.md

 At the beginning of each round, and each frame, you are sent a `GameState` object representing the state of the board at a point in time.
 This gives you access to information about your own tank (`.myTank`), enemy tanks (`otherTanks`), currently flying shells (`shells`), and board walls (`walls`).
 Note that `otherTanks` are stored in a `Dictionary` with a tank's unique ID as its key.
 IDs are not guarenteed to be persisted between runs.
 See the documentation in `GameState.swift` for all the available properties of `GameState`.

 ## Custom Logging ##
+In your AI, you can log at anytime using the `Log` object set on your `Player`'s `log` property.
+Simply call `print(_:for:)` to print a message conditional on a specific log type being requested.
+You may pass `.debug` as the log type to treat it as a debug message that should only be printed if `--debug` was specified on the command line.

 In your own fork, you may also easily modify which log levels are associated with which log types.
 Inside the `Log` class (`Client/Log.swift`) is the `LogTypes` struct.
 This struct conforms to `OptionSet` and simply acts as a bitmask of log types.
 You can change which types are associated with which levels by modifying lines such as those below:
 ```swift
 /// Includes everything in level 1 plus `gameEvents` and `aiLogic`